English Language Requirements

 - Applicants who submit proof by any other means that have proficiency in English equivalent to that described in item 2) or 3).

-The current application deadline for spring 2014 courses is available at UN-CECAR Applications website and cover students from abroad and for students within Japan.
+The application deadline is available at UN-CECAR Applications website and cover students from abroad and for students within the course locations.
+Applications received after the deadline or incomplete applications will not be considered.

 Student Support and Accommodation